beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Operations & Waits.md

 ![beam-flow-node](./Images/Unreal_Operations_And_Waits_BeamFlowNodes.png#center)

 Beamable Operation Flow Nodes assume a few things:

 - There's some number of participating `UserSlots` .
 - There's an event handler that'll handle the three types of events: `OET_SUCCESS`, `OET_ERROR` and `OET_CANCELLED`.
 - There's some `FString` data associated with each of those events.

 To create these nodes for your own operations, you can look at any of our own nodes (that live inside our `UncookedOnly` module: `BeamableCoreBlueprintNodes` ) and copy/paste one implementation changing the values accordingly.

-Restrictions on exposing these nodes:
+Restrictions on exposing `UFUNCTIONs` with these nodes:

-- It must be declared from inside a `UGameInstanceSubsystem` / `UBeamRuntimeSubsystem` subclass.
+- The function must be declared from inside a `UGameInstanceSubsystem` / `UBeamRuntimeSubsystem` subclass.
 - The function must be a `UFUNCTION` that returns a `FBeamOperationHandle`.
 - The signature must contain the following named parameters:
 	- `FUserSlot UserSlot`, if a single user is involved in the operation, or `TArray<FUserSlot> UserSlot`, if multiple users are involved in the operation.